molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 <blockquote><p>When publishing a library, you can help potential users understand support of features used (and therefore whether it is safe to use on their site) by declaring support for Baseline.</p></blockquote>

 That is not enough.
 Please make deliberate browser support decisions and document them.
-Please state the individual browser versions the library requires and explain why.
+Please state the individual browser versions the library requires.
 Please state how the library behaves in older browsers.
 Please use feature detection in your library.
 Please define your own baseline and state it in a machine-readable way using [Browserslist](https://browsersl.ist/).

 <blockquote><p>When writing a tutorial, you can tell readers that everything described is in Baseline.
 Your reader then knows this is a solution they can incorporate into a project.</p></blockquote>